kamax-matrix/mxisd/README.md

 ## Validate
 Log in using your Matrix client and set `https://example.org` as your Identity server URL, replacing `example.org` by the relevant hostname which you configured in your reverse proxy.
-Try to invite `mxisd-lookup-test@kamax.io`, which should be turned into a Matrix invite to `@mxisd-lookup-test:kamax.io`
+Invite `mxisd-lookup-test@kamax.io` to a room, which should be turned into a Matrix invite to `@mxisd-lookup-test:kamax.io`.
+**NOTE:** you might not see a Matrix suggestion for the e-mail address, which is normal.
+Still proceed with the invite.

 If it worked, it means you are up and running and can enjoy mxisd in its basic mode!
 Congratulations!
 If it did not work, [get in touch](#support) and we'll do our best to get you started.

 You can now integrate mxisd further with your infrastructure using the various [features](docs/README.md) guides.